menandmice/micetro_docs/guides/admin-manual/admin_change_events.rst

 .. meta::
-   :description: How to run external scripts and the types of script interfaces in Micetro by Men&Mice
+   :description: How to run external scripts and the types of script interfaces in Micetro
    :keywords: DNS records, DNS

 .. _admin-change-events: